Zag-Research/Zag-Smalltalk/Documentation/Memory Management.md

 1. the symbol table reference
 2. the class table reference
 3. roots from all processes
+4. the dispatch tables
-4. the old-dispatch reference (if there is a parallel global collector running) **ToDo: I don't know what this referenced**
+5. the old-dispatch reference (if there is a parallel global collector running) **ToDo: I don't know what this referenced**

 If you have an arena that is accessible to multiple processes, then moving becomes a big deal - you'd have to stop all processes to move anything, and you can't collect in parallel.
 The production Java systems do this by partitioning the heap and only locking one section at a time, copying that into a new area and then letting things proceed; this works, but we think we can do better.
 So here, Zag uses a mark and sweep collector that doesn't move anything once allocated.
 Any allocation here requires a lock, but is otherwise very fast.
 Zag uses a similar allocation scheme to [Mist](https://github.com/martinmcclure/mist).
 Free space is easily coalesced in the sweep phase.